vgurianov/uml-sp/docs/tutorial.md

 ### 2.4.
 Description application domain semantics

 In UML2 SP conceptual model is an ontology.
+You must very good understand  a domain of application.
 Further we use the terms of knowledge engineering.<br>
 A "Component" frame define concept "Subject" .
 This frame has "name" and "next" slots.<br>
 A "Leaf" frame  define concept "Human".<br>
 A "Composite" frame define concept "Dialog space" and has "pl" slot.<br>